tuacker/markusbodner.com/content/top/about.md

 I'm Markus Bodner, and I'm a game developer in Tirol, Austria.

-I am currently working on my first game called [In The Right Order](http://www.magnetforge.com/intherightorder) the developement process of which I'll be sharing here.
+I am currently working on my first game called In The Right Order.
+The developement process of which I'll be sharing here.

 You may also know me as **tuacker** and read my thoughts and amazing jokes on <i class="fa fa-twitter"></i> [Twitter](https://www.twitter.com/tuacker).
 I also love playing games, mostly via <i class="fa fa-steam"></i> [Steam](https://steamcommunity.com/id/tuacker/), with my current most played game being [Dota 2](http://store.steampowered.com/app/570/).